Reconstruction-guided attention improves the robustness and shape processing of neural networks: Introduction

 Here we propose that top-down object reconstruction can serve as an effective attentional template to bias neural competition in favor of the most plausible or recognizable object.
 Prior work shows that the content of short-term memory, keeping track of an object’s location and properties, fuels the biasing signals of attention~\citep{desimone_neural_1995, beck_top-down_2009, bundesen_neural_2011}.
 Inspired by this, we designed a neural network that generates an object reconstruction---a visualized prediction about the possible appearance of an object---and uses it as top-down attentional feedback to dynamically route object-relevant spatial regions and features.
+Recent modeling work of generative vision by \cite{yildirim_efficient_2020} suggested that the visual recognition pathway, the brain's ventral stream, is trained to reverse-engineer the generative process and is used to infer the underlying cause of the retinal input.
+Contrary to this work, we assume that the generative process (the object reconstruction process in our case) can also be used during inference as top-down attentional bias potentially via a dorsal pathway including the parietal cortex, which is known to be involved in top-down controlled attentional selection~\citep{vossel_dorsal_2014, adeli_recurrent_2021}.
+Our model also adopts an object-centric approach, where an input object is first encoded to highly compressed and abstract representations (referred to as ``slots'' in object-centric generative models;~\citealp{greff_binding_2020, locatello_object-centric_2020}) and information about an object (e.g., location, shape) can later be decoded to accomplish the task at hand.
+While the object-centric approach is known to improve the model's generalization performance (\citealp{dittadi_generalization_2021}), this has been primarily explored in the context of pretraining or designing auxiliary loss~\citep{rasmus_semi-supervised_2015, sabour_dynamic_2017, chen_generative_2020, he_masked_2021}.
+However, their potential application to inference as attentional bias was never studied.

-We demonstrate that such reconstruction-guided attention yields the most robust classification performance in digit recognition under various types of corruptions (MNIST-C;~\citealp{mu_mnist-c_2019}).
+In this work, we aim to explore whether object reconstruction-based feedback can be used actively during inference and observe the role of this attention mechanism in the artificial vision systems.
+We demonstrate that the proposed object reconstruction-guided attention yields the most robust classification performance in digit recognition under various types of corruptions (MNIST-C;~\citealp{mu_mnist-c_2019}).
 This benefit was more pronounced under certain corruptions (noise, blur, and occlusion), where greater global shape processing is required.
-Reconstruction in computer vision is conventionally used as an auxiliary or pretraining task to learn visual representations and to prevent overfitting~\citep{rasmus_semi-supervised_2015, sabour_dynamic_2017, chen_generative_2020, adeli_recurrent_2021}.
-We explore whether reconstruction-based feedback can instead be used actively during inference and observe the role of this attention mechanism in AI systems.
+The model also yields qualitative behavioral correspondence with humans measured by the inference speed and the types of errors made.
+Future studies will scale to more naturalistic images and complex scenes with multiple objects.